Ayush-Bulbule/PICT-Lab/TE_Sem_II/WTL/Assignment_07/readme.md

 ### Questions

-1. What these tags specify in PHP : <?php and ?>
+1. What these tags specify in PHP : <?php and ?><br/>
 Ans: These tags are used to specify the start and end of PHP code.
 The PHP code is written between these tags.

 2. Can we run PHP from HTML file?
-If yes, how?
+If yes, how?<br/>
 Ans: Yes, we can run PHP from HTML file.
 We can run PHP from HTML file by saving the file with .php extension.

-3. Why PHP is known as scripting language?
+3. Why PHP is known as scripting language?<br/>
 Ans: PHP is known as scripting language because it is a server side language and it is used to write scripts that are executed on the server.

-4. Write a program in PHP to calculate Square Root of a number?
+4. Write a program in PHP to calculate Square Root of a number?<br/>
 Ans: Program to calculate Square Root of a number is as follows:

     ```php